moravianlibrary/Rozcestnik-studovna/private/jakHledat.en.md

 The main seach field in the Digital Library is in the upper part of the screen.

-V <a href="http://kramerius.mzk.cz/" target="_blank">digitální knihovně</a> se hlavní vyhledávací řádek nachází v horní části obrazovky.
+V <a class="external" href="http://kramerius.mzk.cz/" target="_blank">digitální knihovně</a> se hlavní vyhledávací řádek nachází v horní části obrazovky.
 Placed next to the simple search filters query by the title, author, year...

 ![](/images/help/jakHledat/jednoducheHledani.png)